sergio-aci/-houseplantshop_webscraping_project/README.md

 Users may use this flag to be used later if they choose not to scrape.
 The default is to scrape

-**--screen/--no-screen** flag
+**--verbose/--no-verbose** flag

 Users may choose to have the dataframes created by the webscraper displayed to their screen or not.
-The default is True
+The default is True.
+Be aware that the entire dataframe will be displayed in verbose mode with approximately 1000 entries.
+To minimize this, please use a filter to display fewer results or use the --no-verbose flag to avoid displaying the dataframe at all.
+To check the progress of the web scraper, please refer to the log file.

 **--break-down/--no-breakdown** flag